Parliamentary.ai

 Overview

 This bill aims to remove special planning provisions for Gypsies and Travellers in England and Wales.
-It seeks to eliminate any preferential treatment in planning regulations that currently exists for this group, bringing them in line with other communities.
+It seeks to ensure that planning regulations apply equally to all, regardless of ethnicity or lifestyle.

 Description

-The bill achieves this by amending two existing acts:
+The bill achieves its aim by amending existing legislation.
+Specifically:

-• Planning and Compulsory Purchase Act 2004: It amends Section 38 to prevent development plans from including special provisions for Gypsies and Travellers.
-This means local councils would no longer be able to create separate planning policies specifically for Gypsy and Traveller sites.
+• Amendment to the Planning and Compulsory Purchase Act 2004: Section 38 will be amended to prevent development plans from including special provisions for Gypsies and Travellers.

 Government Spending